-I trudge past a fifteenth-century pub, The Woolpack Inn, and up the street - named The Street, I kid you not; could it be any more charming? - to a modest village square.
+I trudge past a fifteenth-century pub, The Woolpack Inn, and up a street named The Street, I kid you not.
+Could it be any more charming?
 I'm in search of a church, the one recommended by a train conductor during my journey to Canterbury.
 I told her I was in search of something unique, off-the-trail, interesting.
 Ostensibly I'm scouting locations for a novel, but I'm also in the mood for an introspective adventure.

 She'd told me to jump off at Chilham and find the 700-year-old church.
 "You'll probably have it all to yourself."

 And I do.
 There, at the top of the hill, the spire pokes up from the trees, beckoning pilgrims who've been demoralized, persecuted, or simply turned away from the snooty castle.
 The grounds are deserted this late in the afternoon, save for a tired-looking elderly man who's mowing the cemetery surrounding the church.